These functions can be used when generating random data values.

 RETURN rand::ulid(); [u"01H9QDG81Q7SB33RXB7BEZBK7G"]

-The rand::ulid function generates a random ULID from a datetime type.
+The rand::ulid function can also generate a random ULID from a datetime type.

 The following example shows this function, and its output, when used in a RETURN statement: